Education in Odisha: Central Institute of Plastics Engineering and Technology

-Central Institute of Plastic Engineering and Technology, Bhubaneswar established in 1986 is one of the 15 state-of-the-art centers spread across India devoted to academic, technology support & research (ATR) activities for the growth of plastics & allied industries in the country.
+Central Institute of Plastic Engineering and Technology, Bhubaneswar established in 1986 is one of the 15 state-of-the-art centres spread across India devoted to academic, technology support & research (ATR) activities for the growth of plastics & allied industries in the country.
 CIPET, Bhubaneswar has a track record of best performance centre consistently for last few years and rated to be the best centre.
 The institute offers B.Tech., M.Tech. and PhD program on Plastics Engineering and Technology in affiliation with Biju Patnaik University of Technology.

 Central Rice Research Institute

 The Central Rice Research Institute (CRRI) is located in the city of Cuttack.
 It is one of the premier institutions in Asia for rice research.
-It was established by the center in 1946 with an experimental farm land of 0.6 km^{2} provided by the Odisha government.
+It was established by the centre in 1946 with an experimental farm land of 0.6 km^{2} provided by the Odisha government.
 It is the second largest institution dedicated to rice research after the one at Manila.

 The institute has two research stations- Central Rainfed Upland Rice Research Station (CRURRS), Hazaribagh, in Jharkhand, and the Regional Rainfed Lowland Rice Research Station (RRLRRS), Gerua, in Assam.
 These research stations were established to tackle the problems of rainfed uplands, and flood prone rainfed lowlands, respectively.

 Two Krishi Vigyan Kendras (KVKs) also function under the CRRI located at Santhapur, Cuttack and Jainagar, Koderma.